GetDutchie/brick/docs/rest/models.md

 class User extends OfflineFirstModel {}
 ```

+?> For ease of illustration, the code is provided as if the transformer and model logic live in the same file.
+It's strongly recommended to include the request transformer logic in its own, colocated file (such as `user.model.request.dart`).

 ### `@RestRequest(topLevelKey:)`

-Data will be nested beneath a top-level key in a JSON response.
+Data will most often be nested beneath a top-level key in a JSON response.
 The key is determined by the following priority:

 1) A `topLevelKey` in `Query#providerArgs` with a non-empty value
 1) `topLevelKey` if defined in a `RestRequest`